microsoft/go/eng/doc/fips/UserGuide.md

 Package sha1 implements the SHA-1 hash algorithm as defined in RFC 3174.

-SHA-1 is an approved FIPS 140-2 hash algorithm although is cryptographically broken and should not be used for secure applications.
+SHA-1 is an approved FIPS 140-2 hash algorithm although it is cryptographically broken and should not be used for secure applications.

 #### func [New](https://pkg.go.dev/crypto/sha1#New)